 |150 – 250 (14-23)||6K|

 |250 – 300 (23-28)||7K|

 |350 – 400 (33-37)||9K|

 |1,400 – 1,500 |

 |2,000 – 2,500 |

-ENERGY STAR also mention other factors that might affect the recommended capacity for energy efficiency.
-For example, if the room is heavily shaded or sunny, active throughout the day (e.g living room) or not (e.g closent room) or if the room contains heat generating appliances (e.g kitchen).
+ENERGY STAR also mentions other factors that might affect the recommended capacity for energy efficiency.
+For example, if the room is heavily shaded or sunny, active throughout the day (e.g living room) or not (e.g closet room) or if the room contains heat-generating appliances (e.g kitchen).

 All these factors should be taken into account when buying a new cooling unit.
 It might also be a good idea to consult a cooling professional to fit your exact needs.